 - More bees are on the bottom-left.
-These bees are in focus as well, representing an anchor point of the image.
+These bees are in focus as well, representing an anchor point in the image.

-- Bees in the top right are perfectly aligned with the intersection but are out of focus.
-This way the image tells a story about “bees coming from the right and landing”.
-Additionally, the bees in the top right are blurred out by a shallow depth of field; thus, not taking away the attention from the main subject.
+- The bees in the top right are perfectly aligned with the intersection but are out of focus.
+This way, the image tells a story about “bees coming from the right and landing”.
+Additionally, the bees in the top right are blurred out by a shallow depth of field; thus, not taking away attention from the main subject.

 - Shallow depth of field.
 The shallow depth of field has nothing to do with the rule of thirds, but it creates a smudged foreground and bokeh in the background, shifting all attention to the bees.

-- The boat is on the bottom-left intersection.
+- The boat is at the bottom-left intersection.

-- Island with a church is on the top-right intersection.
+- An island with a church is at the top-right intersection.

-- A branch in the top left and a deck on the bottom act as a vignette.
+- A branch on the top left and a deck on the bottom act as vignettes.

-To improve this composition even more, I would straighten the table (crooked images are a big “no-no”). and I would remove the lamp as it serves no purpose.
+To improve this composition, I would straighten the table (crooked images are a big “no-no”).
+And I would remove the lamp as it serves clutters the picture.

 The image of Example #6 can also be dissected into 3 unequal parts.
 Moreover, it teaches us more than the mere rule of thirds.

-- The photo is divided into three segments. the foreground (the pool), the main object (the waterfall and the wall), and the background (the sky).
+- The photo is divided into three segments.
+The foreground (the pool), the main objects (the waterfall and the wall), and the background (the sky).

 - The waterfall is perfectly aligned with the left vertical grid line.

-- The waterfall flows into the frame, from the left to right.
-If it flowed from the right to left, it should be positioned onto the right vertical grid line, to once again flow into the frame.
+- The waterfall flows into the frame from the left to the right.
+If it flowed from the right to the left, it should be positioned onto the right vertical grid line, to once again flow into the frame.

 In portrait photography, the rule of thirds is used to achieve perfect composition by aligning people or their faces with the grid lines.
-Portrait photographers usually position the subject’s face so that the top horizontal line is aligned with their eyes.
+Portrait photographers usually position the subject’s face to align the top horizontal line with their eyes.

 The image below is a prime example of a precisely used rule of thirds in portrait photography.

-Sometimes you might want to horizontally centre your subject, and that’s okay, but then, try to align their eyes with the upper horizontal grid line, like in the example below.
+Sometimes you might want to center your subject horizontally, and that’s okay, but then, try to align their eyes with the upper horizontal grid line, like in the example below.

 - Horizontally: lake as a foreground, mountains as the middle section, clouds as a background, and

-Post-processing (also: photo-editing) is where you can fix any compositional mistakes you made during your photoshoot.
-Rule of thirds is so popular that you can find its grid in virtually every photo editing app.
+Post-processing (also known as photo-editing) is where you can fix any compositional mistakes you made during your photoshoot.
+The rule of thirds is so popular that you can find its grid in virtually every photo editing app.